mrgeneko/wealth-tracker/README.md

 - **Apply**: The scraper daemon automatically reloads this file when it changes.
 No restart needed.

 ### 3. Dashboard Assets (Database Driven)
-The dashboard now reads asset data (accounts, positions, real estate, vehicles) from the **MySQL database**.
+The dashboard reads asset data (accounts, positions, real estate, vehicles) from the **MySQL database**.

 - **Primary Source**: MySQL database (service `mysql`).
 - **Management**: